open-telemetry/opentelemetry-js-contrib/GUIDELINES.md

     ...
     ```

-    If possible, this is the prefered option, as it uses types from a maintained package.
+    If possible, this is the preferred option, as it uses types from a maintained package.

     Notice that types may introduce breaking changes in major semver releases, and instrumentation should choose a `@types/` package that is compatible with the version range it supports.